 The Title 1 Teacher will administer the screening and diagnostic assessments listed below.

 Measures of Academic Progress (MAP) and MAP for Primary Grades are used as benchmark assessments.
 They are adaptive and sequential tests used to measure student growth.
-The 2011 NWEA RIT Scale Norms provide growth and status norms in the following content areas: Reading, Language Usage, Mathematics, General Science, and Science Concepts and Processes.
-The RIT scores for each grade level in Reading and Language Usage are listed in the following charts:
+The 2011 NWEA RIT Scale Norms provide growth and status norms in the following content areas: Reading, Mathematics, General Science, and Science Concepts and Processes.
+The RIT scores for each grade level in Reading are listed in the following chart:

 2011 Reading Status Norms (RIT Values)